munhitsu/CRAttributes/docs/journey.md

 position search is user driven, so cursor and linked list seems... optimal

-# meeting with Nick - back to the drawing board
+# WWDC21 lab - back to the drawing board
 use attributedstring attributes to record references to the operations (it's still missing deleted operations so it's not a complete form) serialise attributedstring separate cloudkit form into occasional big envelopes to exchange